Tips for Non-Native English Writers

 Writing is Rewriting

 Unless you are good at revising your work, you cannot qualify as a competent writer.
 So edit every assignment thoroughly and divide every writing task into drafting and revising.
 First you will draft your initial ideas, and then revise them to make your final draft organized, polished and free from all errors related to grammar, spelling and punctuation.
 Always keep a grammar reference book and dictionary available while you edit or rewrite your work.
-Editing requires long of hours of revision, rewording and rephrasing.
+Editing requires long hours of revision, rewording and rephrasing.
 Keeping the learning materials at hand will help you do the revisions in a time-efficient way.

 Get Feedback from Native English Speakers